Minimalist mindset in Tibet

 A very familiar sight among the Tibetan

-We came across a few monks performing their ritual act of religious … prostrating at the road side of Geermu on their way to Lhasa.
-Amazing devotion … it took them a few weeks to reach Lhasa and they survived through donations (food, water and shelter) from passers by.
-Talking about being a complete minimalist and living with no material burden at all, I think they were obviously a champion minimalist.
+We came across a few monks performing their ritual act of religion… prostrating at the roadside of Geermu on their way to Lhasa.
+Amazing devotion … it took them a few weeks to reach Lhasa and they survived through donations (food, water and shelter) from passers-by.
+Talking about being a complete minimalist and living with no material burden at all, I think they were obviously champion minimalists.

-I am a self declared minimalist myself but for this trip I went overboard with my luggage and I left traces everywhere (i.e left my favorite jacket at one of the hotel and a few more here and there).
+I am a self-declared minimalist myself but for this trip, I went overboard with my luggage and I left traces everywhere (i.e left my favorite jacket at one of the hotels and a few more here and there).
 It created unnecessary worrisome to my ‘simple’ mind.
-I had been taught well during this trip on why I need to be a complete minimalist traveler.
-Nowadays I traveled super light (except for my never ending struggle with my photography’s gadget).
-I applied the same minimalist method of living to my personal life too, yeah I don’t visit shopping malls as frequent as before and I am more mindful on my spending (except on my camera gadgets 😉 ).
-But, hanging around GayaIzzah.com gang and my Breakfast buddies … wow!
-I am diverting my fashion shopping from the malls to … online shopping arghhhh!
+I had been taught well during this trip why I need to be a complete minimalist traveler.

 DSC00875

-Tourist stall selling various ornament targeting on tourist at Lhasa
+Tourist stall selling various ornament targeting tourist at Lhasa

 DSC00878

-I bought some souvenir for my friends at this stall
+I bought some souvenirs for my friends at this stall

-I bought one weird looking pendant for my daughter for 20 Yuan (after much bargaining).
-While doing my soul cleansing (my jewelry soul cleansing 😉 ) at Ikano Power Center in Damansara, Kuala Lumpur … darn!
+I bought one weird-looking pendant for my daughter for 20 Yuan (after much bargaining).
+While doing my soul cleansing (my jewelry soul-cleansing 😉 ) at Ikano Power Center in Damansara, Kuala Lumpur … darn!
 I saw a replica of that necklace pendant (a cat face instead) at RM10.00.
-Wow! lesson learnt … girl! … you are a lousy bargainer, lol.
+Wow!
+Lesson learned… girl! … you are a lousy bargainer, lol.

 Cheers,